When to Go to ER for Hives?

 Difficulty Breathing or Swallowing

-If you’re struggling to breathe, feel tightness in your chest, or are having trouble swallowing, this may be a sign of anaphylaxis, a severe allergic reaction that requires emergency treatment.
+If you’re struggling to breathe, feel tightness in your chest or are having trouble swallowing, this may be a sign of anaphylaxis, a severe allergic reaction that requires emergency treatment.

-Swelling of the Lips, Tongue, Throat, or Face
+Swelling of the Lips, Tongue, Throat or Face

-Rapid Heartbeat or Dizziness
+Racing Heart or Dizziness

-Vomiting, Diarrhea, or Abdominal Pain
+Vomiting, Diarrhea or Stomach Pain

-Widespread Rash That Keeps Spreading
+A Rash That Won’t Stop Spreading

 Signs of Anaphylaxis to Watch For